Note: this post has been updated in June 2023.

 What is a Plant-Based Diet?

-A plant-based diet is an eating lifestyle that emphasizes a variety of whole, minimally processed fruits, vegetables, grains, legumes, nuts, and seeds.
+A plant-based diet is an eating lifestyle that emphasizes fruits, vegetables, whole grains, legumes, nuts, and seeds while minimizing or eliminating animal products such as meat, dairy, and eggs.
 This type of diet avoids or minimizes the consumption of animal products such as meat, dairy, and eggs.
 Instead, plant-based eaters focus on nutrient-dense plant foods that provide essential vitamins and minerals for good health and energy.
+The plant-based diet has been associated with numerous health benefits, including improved digestion, weight loss, and reduced risk of chronic disease.

 You hear people talk all the time about “plant-based diets.”
 Let's look at what is a plant-based diet and the variations or types of plant-based diets?
 Plant-based diets center on whole grains, vegetables, fruits, nuts, and seeds.
 The basic description of whole foods is food that is unprocessed and in its natural state.
 Plant-based means anything that grows in the soil and does not come from any animal such as meat, eggs, milk, or honey.